gnosticdev/twitter-superunfollow/README.md

 ### TODO:

 -   Start unfollow at the first profile scroll position, so no need to scroll to top and go down entire page.
--   Add option to ignore unfollowing those who follow you back
+-   Add option to ignore skip unfollowing: follows you, verified

 _Use at your own risk, I make no guarantee that Twitter will not flag your account._